Dentinal fluid transport -

 Dr. Steinman thankfully seems to have just done one experiment where he stressed a group of rats (by confining them in a narrow cage which allowed little movement).
-Comparing this group to another fed an identical diet, it was shown that the stressed animals developed higher rates of caries.
-He summarised it as tooth decay being more pronounced when the system is “sympathetic dominant”.
+Comparing this group to another fed an identical diet, it was shown that the stressed animals developed higher rates of cavities.
+He summarised his observations as tooth decay being more pronounced when the system is “sympathetic dominant”.

 Dr. Steinman also noted that circulatory problems due to illness or declining health impacted dentinal flow, causing flow stagnation and reversal.